KieranSweeden/gig-mate/README.md

 ## Code

 - Code to solve viewport height issue with Chrome & Safari mobile browsers was taken from [this article](https://dev.to/maciejtrzcinski/100vh-problem-with-ios-safari-3ge9) by [Maciej Trzciński](https://dev.to/maciejtrzcinski).

+- Code to find the URL of the page the user previously visited was taken from [this Stack Overflow answer](https://stackoverflow.com/questions/5788108/how-to-get-the-previous-page-url-using-javascript) by [Ammu](https://stackoverflow.com/users/701813/ammu).

 ## Media